-The Yarmouth Town Libraries submitted a five-year strategic plan to the Massachusetts Board of Library Commissioners (MBLC) in October 2014 for the FY2016-FY2021 time period, making the libraries eligible for state and federal grants (a five-year plan must be on file to be grant-eligible).
+The Yarmouth Town Libraries submitted a five-year strategic plan to the Massachusetts Board of Library Commissioners (MBLC) in October 2023 for the FY2025-FY2030 time period.
+A five-year plan and annual Action Plans must be on file with the MBLC to be grant-eligible.

-The planning process involved meetings with members of the Yarmouth community and a survey.
+The planning process involved discussions with members of the Yarmouth community and a survey.
 We appreciate everyone’s participation.

 Yarmouth Town Libraries offer the community a warm, friendly, interactive environment and a wide range of services relating to education, work, personal life, and lifelong learning.
 The skilled library staff have developed a broad array of resources to meet the needs of the Yarmouth community.